 Ghana, Nigeria, Sierra Leone, Senegal, and Cameroon are some of the West African countries.
-There is a sizeable population of Nigerian Americans in the United States of America, so the chances of being invited to a Nigerian American wedding while in the USA are very high.
+There is a sizeable population of Nigerian Americans in the United States of America.
+Thus, the chances of receiving an invitation to a Nigerian American wedding while in the USA are very high.
 Depending on which tribe, the wedding traditions will vary.

-If the couples are from the Yoruba, the wedding traditions will feature a ritual that is known as tasting of elements, representing the emotions balance in the relationship.
-From drinks to food that are hot, sour, sweet, spicy and bitter, they are all presented by the wedding officiant and eaten out to show they are prepared to go through the life’s positives and negatives together.
+If the couples are from the Yoruba, the wedding traditions will feature a ritual called “tasting of elements”, representing the emotions balance in the relationship.
+From drinks to food that are hot, sour, sweet, spicy and bitter, the wedding officiant presents the food and the couple eats it to show that they are ready to go through the life’s positives and negatives together.

 Another dominant Nigerian tribe is the Igbo, and it has its unique wedding rituals.
-There is sharing of the Kola Nut which is native to this particular tribe and might be performed at the traditional wedding ceremony.
-The couple shares this small nut symbolically during their wedding ceremony, and the rest is kept at their home to remind them of what commitment they have for one another.
+There is sharing of the Kola Nut which is native to this particular tribe.
+This wedding ritual is a prat of the traditional wedding ceremony.
+The couple shares this small nut symbolically during their wedding ceremony.
+The rest they take home to remind them of what commitment they have for one another.

 Aso ebi is a West African wedding tradition which involves ceremonial cloths that close friends of the bride as well as the bridesmaids wear at the wedding.
 The mother of the bride and the mother of the groom might also choose to select a part of their cloth for their associates and close friends to wear.

-With the above, you can pick some of the traditions and incorporate them into your wedding theme to have a unique wedding.
-For other wedding information, check the ultimate bride’s survival guide.
+With the above African Wedding Customs That You Should Know, you can pick some of the traditions and incorporate them into your wedding theme to have a unique wedding.
+For other wedding information, check the Ultimate Bride’s Survival Guide.